stummjr/doc.scrapinghub.com/api.rst

 eggs/add.json
 -------------

-Adds a Python egg to the project.
+Adds a Python egg to a project.

 * Supported Request Methods: ``POST``